digipost/digipost-api-client-java/docs/_v19_x/1_client_config.md

 #### JWT/mTLS authentication

-Before you can use the Digipost API using JWT/mTLS, you must register a client with the Digipost OAuth 2 client authority.
+Before you can use the Digipost API using JWT/mTLS, you must register a client with the (Digipost OAuth 2 client authority (Nyva))[https://nyva.digipost.no].
 Contact the sales team at Digipost to get access to the client authority and register your client.
+More information can be found in the (Digipost API Documentation)[https://digipost.github.io/digipost-technical-docs/].

 Configure a `JwtAuthConfig` with your client ID and the client certificate (as a `.p12` keystore) used for the mutual-TLS handshake against the token endpoint.
 The token endpoint